gsf/archrome/README.md

 Usage
 -----
 Enter the chroot with the newly-installed `archrome` script, which wraps the `chroot` command to handle the mounting of various directories.
-Enter a chroot other than the default ("arch") by passing it as an argument:
+If a command is passed to `archrome`, it will be executed in the chroot instead of the usual `/bin/bash`.
+For example:
 ```
-sudo archrome myarch
+sudo archrome /bin/sshd
 ```